nicolasgross/dotfiles/README.md

 1. Clone the repository to your desired location:
 `git clone https://github.com/nicolasgross/dotfiles`

-2. Run the setup command:
+2. Run the setup script:
 `python3 /path/to/cloned/repo/setup.py`

 3. Backup your old configuration files (copied to